-Average revenue per student increased 4.9% for the quarter ended March 31, 2012 from the quarter ended March 31, 2011, primarily from tuition increases that averaged 3% during the quarter and from changes to some of our program offerings, which shortened the delivery time of these programs and slightly accelerated revenue.
+Average revenue per student increased 3.0% for the quarter ended March 31, 2013 from the quarter ended March 31, 2012, primarily from tuition increases and improved student retention which led to higher revenue per student during the quarter.
 For a general discussion of trends in our student enrollment, see "Seasonality and Trends" below.

 Educational services and facilities expense.
-Our educational services and facilities expense decreased by \$7.2 million, or 12.2%, to \$51.8 million for the quarter ended March 31, 2012 from \$59.0 million for the quarter ended March 31, 2011.
-This decrease in educational services and facilities expense was due to a \$5.5 million, or 16.7%, decrease in instructional expenses, a \$1.2 million, or 18.4%, decrease in books and tools expense, and a \$0.6 million, or 2.8%, decrease in facilities expense.
+Our educational services and facilities expense decreased by \$2.8 million, or 5.7%, to \$46.2 million for the quarter ended March 31, 2013 from \$49.0 million for the quarter ended March 31, 2012.
+This decrease in educational services and facilities expense was due to a \$1.8 million, or 7.0%, decrease in instructional expenses and a \$0.8 million, or 15.2%, decrease in books and tools expense.

-The decrease in instructional expenses was primarily due to a reduction in the number of instructors at most of our campuses resulting from a lower student population.
-The decrease in books and tools expense was attributable to a decline in average student population of approximately 8,900 for the quarter ended March 31, 2012 compared to the quarter ended March 31, 2011.
-We began 2012 with approximately 10,000, or 34.3%, fewer students than we had on January 1, 2011.
-Facilities expense primarily decreased due to lower rent expense as a result of the relocation of our Denver campus, as well as a decrease in repairs and maintenance expenditures at our campuses.
+The decrease in instructional expenses was primarily due to a reduction in the number of instructors and other related costs at our campuses resulting from a lower student population.
+The decrease in books and tools expense is attributable to a decline in student starts of approximately 1,400 for the quarter ended March 31, 2013 compared to the quarter ended March 31, 2012.

-Our education expenses contain a high fixed cost component and are not as leverageable as some of our other expenses.
-As our student population decreases, we typically experience reductions in average class size and, therefore, are not always able to align these expenses with the corresponding drop in population.
+Our educational expenses contain a high fixed cost component and are not as leverageable as some of our other expenses.
+As our student population decreases, we typically experience a reduction in average class size and, therefore, are not always able to align these expenses with the corresponding decrease in population.